GuanQunMu/GuanQunMu.com/index.md

 ### **1. Designing the Control System for Rabi Scan and Zeeman Scan of qubits in Ion Traps**
->Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics (WIPM) ,Chinese Academy of Sciences (CAS)
+>Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics (WIPM), Chinese Academy of Sciences (CAS), P. R. China
 March, 2019 -- Now

   Applied by a laser with the rabi frequency, a two-level ion will continuously oscillates between levels.
 Ones can control the quantum gate acting on a qubit by setting the rabi oscillation time, which is called the rabi scan.
 An control system is required to achieve it.
 ARTIQ was initiated by the Ion Storage Group at NIST as the control system of ion traps.
 It integrates FPGA, AOM and DDS, and can control experimental processes through Python.